hands-on-scala/hands-on-scala.github.io/content/post/enums.md

 }
 {{< / highlight >}}

+As you can see, it's almost as easy as listing the possible values, separated by commas.
+But don't forget the "val" from the beginning and the " = Value" part from the end of the value list, because without them, your shiny new enum will not work.

-After defining this new enum in our code we can start using days of week (after importing it!) as here, for example:
+After defining this new enum in our code we can start using days of week (after importing them!) as in the following example:
 {{< highlight scala >}}
 import DayOfWeek._